Exscientia/physicsml/docs/source/pages/tutorials/transfer_learning.md

 example, we choose to match only the backbone (since the ``lumo`` and ``u0`` tasks are different and the ``pooling_head`` will not contain any useful learnt information).

 Next, we specify a two stage transfer learning.
-The first, we choose to freeze the ``egnn`` backbone and to train the ``pooling_head``.
+In the first, we choose to freeze the ``egnn`` backbone and to train the ``pooling_head``.
 Additionally, we override some kwargs (like the batch size and the learning rate).
 Notice that you only need to specify the kwargs you want to override (like the learning rate) and all the rest will be used from the main config.
 In the second stage we train the whole model (no frozen modules) at a lower learning rate for less epochs.